 As part of your preparation, we offer you the opportunity to participate in an ASF memorial site visit or an ASF summer camp.

-We handle the bookings and costs of your journey to your host country and, at the end of your service, your return to Germany.
+We handle the costs of your journey to your host country and, at the end of your service, your return to Germany.

-We reimburse your travel expenses for all ASF seminars during your volunteer service.
+We reimburse your travel expenses for the ASF seminars during your volunteer service.

-We assist you in obtaining necessary visas and reimburse you for visa fees and travel expenses related to the visa process.
+We assist you in obtaining necessary visas and reimburse you for visa fees.

 Together with our partners on-site, we provide free accommodation (including heating and energy costs, and usually also internet).